Tatuzudo/Vextra/README.txt

 How to Report Bugs or Issues:
-1. Preferred Method: Add an Issue to the github, anyone can submit issues.
-Put your discord name in the post if it does not match with your github name. link will go here
+1. Add an Issue to the github, anyone can submit issues.
+Put your discord name in the post if it does not match with your github name. https://github.com/Tatuzudo/Vextra/issues
-2. Report in the Vextras Thread on ItB or @NamesAreHard and @Tatu in the #modding-discussion channel
+2. Report in the #Vextras Thread on the ItB Discord or @NamesAreHard and @Tatu in the #modding-discussion channel

 List of New Vek: